 We community organize to bring hands–on, fun events to your learning community and neighborhood.

 We build bridges to help overcome the digital, social, and economic divides that separates youth from institutional resources and support.

 We connect K-12 educators to STEM and STEAM resources for maker-based learning through games and provide advisory services for creating engagement through play.

 We work in hands-on environments to open source social transformation through inclusion, collaboration, and knowledge sharing among diverse communities of engagement.

 We support Youth-Adult partnerships in social justice by collaborating with not-for-profit and non-governmental organizations in making games for social good.

 Who We Are

-Pixel Arts Game Education is a not-for-profit association and a program partner of TechStart Education Foundation, a 501(c)(3) that promotes wider access to technology education for K-12 students in order to strengthen the skills they need to thrive in the global economy.
+Pixel Arts Game Education is a not-for-profit association.
+We are fiscally sponsored by Innovate Oregon, a 501(c)(3) that promotes wider access to technology education for K-12 students in order to strengthen the skills they need to thrive in the global economy.

-Pixel Arts was founded in June 2013 by Will Lewis and Jeffrey Sens in order to provide a framework for community groups to organize resources, bring volunteers together and create local opportunities for safe, intergenerational game education.
+Pixel Arts was founded in June 2013 by Will Lewis and Jeffrey Sens in order to provide a framework for community groups to organize resources, bring volunteers together, and create local opportunities for safe, diverse, intergenerational game education.